 Greg Van Antwerp

-It wasn't hard to come up with a topic, I only needed to look around my den/office.
+It wasn't hard to come up with a topic; I only needed to look around my den/office.
+I've been visiting estate, garage, tag sales my whole life.
 As long as I can remember I have alway enjoyed the thrill of a unique discovery.
 Who doesn't?
-Junk piles, bottle dumps, etc. were mysterious place to explore with my neighborhood buddies.

 I still contribute to the blog I started in 2009.
 You can find it by clicking here - The blog on this site I reserve for more in-depth posts.
 Please enjoy them both.

-My goal is to keep on searching... to find the forgotten history, lost items and unsung heroes, to preserve, share and whenever possible -return them.
+My goal is to keep on searching... to find forgotten history, lost items and unsung heroes, to preserve, share and educate.

 This is Urban Archeology.